adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 from the National Institute of Standards and Technology agency of the US Department of Commerce's Computer Security Resource Center division.
-It is a set of development practices which can be used to establish secure development processesfor your software and was based on development practices from multiple other organisations.
+It is a set of development practices which can be used to establish secure development processes for your software and was based on development practices from multiple other organisations.
 Its goal is to reduce vulnerabilities in the software that organisations ship.
 With President Biden's